Doral Personal Injury Lawyers

 • On March 30, 2019, at 3:37 am, an accident led to 2 fatalities at the intersection between 102nd Ave and NW 66th St.

-The Florida Department of Highway Safety and Motor Vehicles reported that so far in 2021, there have been 20,575 crashes leading to 124 deaths in Miami-Dade County.
+The Florida Department of Highway Safety and Motor Vehicles reported that so crashes in 2021 have been 20,575 crashes leading to 124 deaths in Miami-Dade County.
 Besides fatalities, those crashes led to 10,047 injuries.Among the total accidents:

 • 295 were bicycle accidents